ibm-cloud-docs/speech-to-text/models-migrate.md

 # Migrating to next-generation models
 {: #models-migrate}

-The {{site.data.keyword.speechtotextfull}} service supports speech recognition with both previous-generation and next-generation models.
-Effective **31 July 2023**, all previous-generation models will reach their end of service date.
-On that date, they will be removed from the service and the documentation.
-Most previous-generation models were deprecated on 15 March 2022.
+Starting **August 1, 2023**, all previous-generation models are now **discontinued** from the service.
+New clients must now only use the next-generation models.
+All existing clients must now migrate to the equivalent next-generation model.
+For more information, please consult the information on this page.
-{: shortdesc}
+{: attention}

 You must migrate your use of any deprecated previous-generation models to the equivalent next-generation models by the 31 July 2023 end of service date.
 Next-generation models provide appreciably better transcription accuracy and throughput.
 But they currently provide slightly fewer features than previous-generation models.